tmtsoftware/icd/icd-db/README.md

   -t, --tag <tag>          Filters the list of FITS keywords to those with the given tag -l, --list               Prints the list of known FITS keywords --validate <file>        Validates a JSON formatted file containing the FITS Keyword dictionary and prints out any errors -g, --generate <file>    Generates an updated FITS dictionary JSON file by merging the one currently in the icd database with the FITS keyword information defined for event parameters in the publish model files.
-If a subsystem (or subsystem and component) are specified, with optional version, the merging is limited to that subsystem/component.
+If a subsystem is specified (with optional version), the merging is limited to that subsystem.
   -i, --ingest <file>      Ingest a JSON formatted file containing a FITS Keyword dictionary into the icd database --ingestTags <file>      Ingest a JSON or HOCON formatted file defining tags for the FITS dictionary into the icd database --ingestChannels <file>  Ingest a JSON or HOCON formatted file defining the available FITS channels for each subsystem into the icd database